-Heating, Ventilation & Air Conditioning COURSE OBJECTIVE The Heating, Ventilation & Air Conditioning (HVAC) program provides training for students in the theories, techniques, and practices involved in the HVAC field.
+Heating, Ventilation & Air Conditioning - HYBRID COURSE OBJECTIVE The Heating, Ventilation & Air Conditioning (HVAC) program provides training for students in the theories, techniques, and practices involved in the HVAC field.
 Students will learn to install, maintain, and troubleshoot HVAC systems installations and will be conversant with industry standards.
 Students must successfully complete the EPA Universal certification process in order to graduate.
 Students who successfully complete the program will be documented as "Graduate" and as proof of such accomplishment will receive a DIPLOMA.
 CAREER PATHS/JOB TITLES Graduates from this program will be prepared to contribute in a broad range of entry-level occupations in the HVAC field including Refrigeration Technician, Heating Technician, Air Conditioning Technician, and Systems Engineer.
 See the "Occupational Outcomes" section of this catalog to view the list of Standard Occupational Classification (SOC) Codes available to graduates of this program.
 STUDENT SUPPLIES Uniforms and a toolkit are required and are available for purchase.
-Textbooks are provided to the student either as classroom resources or are purchased by the student.
-HOURS OF INSTRUCTION/PROGRAM LENGTH 800 Hours / 48.5 Quarter Credit Hours Classes are held Monday through Thursday for 40 weeks and include an Independent Study component.
-See your Admissions Representative for available class times.
-THE PROGRAM The classroom instruction and practical learning experiences will include the following, but the order may change based on class availability.
+Textbooks are provided to the student either as classroom resources or are purchased by the student HOURS OF INSTRUCTION/PROGRAM LENGTH 800 Hours / 48.5 Quarter Credit Hours This is a hybrid or interactive distance learning (IDL) program which contains online course work.
+Classes are a combination of on-ground and online for 40 weeks.
+On campus classes are held two days per week and the remaining distance education coursework is completed at a location determined by the student.
+See your Admissions Representative for available class times THE PROGRAM The classroom instruction and practical learning experiences will include the following, but the order may change based on class availability.
 However, no class will be taught out of sequence if a prerequisite is required.
 HVAC08-1 HVAC Fundamentals (6 Qtr.
 Credit Units, 100 Hours) This module will introduce basic electricity including AC and DC, Ohms Law, magnetism, components, electrical quantities, and measurement.
 Students will be introduced to power distribution and various types of electric motors, including how the motors are used, and various types of motor controls.
 Additionally students will analyze, construct, and troubleshoot electrical circuits using ladder diagrams.
 HVAC08-2 Introduction to HVAC Concepts (6 Qtr.
 Credit Units, 100 Hours) Students will gain a solid understanding of safely handling and using refrigerants and will study EPA 608 regulations to obtain their Universal license.
 Students will explore the theory of the HVAC system and learn the four major components including; the compressor, condenser, evaporator, and metering device.
 Students will also learn gas laws including Boyle's Law, Charles Law, and the universal gas laws and how they pertain to the foundations of refrigeration, heating and air conditioning.
 HVAC08-3 Basic Refrigeration, Heating and Air Conditioning (6 Qtr.
 Credit Units, 100 Hours) This module will include concepts of physical properties of air and air distribution, theories of heat, matter and energy, and heat load calculation.
 Students will expand knowledge of Boyles Law, Charles' Law and universal gas laws and how they apply to the foundations of refrigeration, heating, and air conditioning.
 Students will practice reading blue prints.
-Students will continue to improve their troubleshooting skills.
+Students will continue to (Continued on page 26)